storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 To permit access to storage resources without sharing access keys, use a Shared Access Signature (SAS).
 An SAS gives users access to a container for only specified intervals and with specified permissions.
 A remote Microsoft Azure Blob Storage container can be accessed using a Shared Access Signature (SAS).
-Provide an SAS to cunoFS using the following command:
+Provide an SAS to Object Mount using the following command:

 ```
 cuno creds pair <container_remote_uri> "?<SAS>"